-The Hausmann Quartet and the Maritime Museum of San Diego are excited to partner to present Haydn Voyages: Music at the Maritime, a quarterly concert series aboard Berkeley – an 1898 steam ferryboat that operated for 60 years on San Francisco Bay.
+The Hausmann Quartet and the Maritime Museum of San Diego are excited to partner to present the eighth season of Haydn Voyages: Music at the Maritime, a quarterly concert series aboard one of the museums historic vessels, Berkeley – an 1898 steam ferryboat that operated for 60 years on San Francisco Bay.

 Concerts aboard this National Historic Landmark, docked in downtown San Diego next to Star of India, explore the evolution of the string quartet through the lens of Joseph Haydn’s quartet cycle.
 The programming sets his works alongside those of master composers from our own era and stretching back to his musical ancestors.
 As the father of the string quartet and one of history’s most innovative composers, Haydn is an ideal guide to this exploration of some of the most powerful, creative music ever written.